 - Our educational offerings include home-based independent study for grades TK-12, and a Montessori-inspired site-based high school for grades 9-12.

-- Every student enrolled in the home-based independent study is assigned to an HST (homeschool teacher), a credentialed teacher who oversees the student’s education.
-The parent/guardian serves as the student’s day-to-day teacher.
+- Every student enrolled in the Homestudy Pathway is assigned an HST (homeschool teacher), a credentialed teacher who oversees the student’s education.
+The parent/guardian serves as the student’s primary teacher.
 HSTs meet with their students/families at least once every 20 school days.

 - The Cottonwood School does not have a single specific curriculum; students and families work with their assigned HST to develop individualized learning plans that fit the student’s learning style and educational needs.